Are you looking for kid-friendly things to do on Oahu? Keep scrolling to find out how to visit the Dole Pineapple

 Dole Plantation Hours

 The Dole Pineapple Plantation is open from 9:30 AM to 5:30 PM every single day except Christmas.
-With these hours, you have the flexibility to go when your family is ready!
+With these hours, you have the flexibility to go visit this Hawaiian pineapple plantation when your family is ready!

 If you prefer exploring in the morning, this is a fun tourist attraction open earlier than most on the island.
 It is also great for those who prefer to visit in the afternoon!
-Enjoy a leisurely morning on the beach first and then take your time getting to the farm.
+Enjoy a leisurely morning on the beach first, and then take your time getting to the Hawaii pineapple farm.

 How Much Does It Cost to Go to the Dole Plantation?

 This pineapple plantation in Hawaii has many free features you can explore.
-You can go for a walk around the farm take a peek inside the gift shop without necessarily spending any money.
+You can go for a walk around the farm and take a peek inside the gift shop without necessarily spending any money.